aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 # Using features of React 19

-## Server & Components: ContactPage
+## Server & Client Components: ContactPage

 - Next.js 15 with React 19
 - Remake of remix contacts app